heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {This section is tailored to developers interested in contributing to an open source project's code.}

+If you're interested in contributing to our source code, read the sections below to learn how you can contribute.

 ### Enviroment set up

 Ensure you have the following: